OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 Setting up your first deployment can be challenging.
 There are new systems to learn and multiple configurations to get right.

-In this blog post, I guide you through your first deployment with Octopus Deploy.
+In this post, I guide you through your first deployment with Octopus Deploy.

 To make this easy, I configured a project that deploys a sample application to an Azure web application.